blakeembrey/react-free-style/README.md

 [![Build status][travis-image]][travis-url]
 [![Test coverage][coveralls-image]][coveralls-url]

-**React Free Style** is designed to combine the benefits of [Free Style](https://github.com/blakeembrey/free-style) with [React.js](https://github.com/facebook/react) by automatically managing the style state of React components and updating `<style />`.
-This works even better with server-side rendering, only the styles on the current page will ever be rendered up front.
+**React Free Style** is designed to combine the benefits of [Free Style](https://github.com/blakeembrey/free-style) with [React.js](https://github.com/facebook/react) by automatically managing the style state of React components and updating the `<style />` component.
+This works even better with server-side rendering, as only the styles on the current page will be sent to clients.

 ## Why?